igrowbeards/homebrew/RPG.md

 ### Attributes

 #### Basic Attributes
-  There are 4 basic attributes that define your character
+  There are 4 basic attributes that define your character:

   * Strength
   * Agility
   * Cognition